manjitlatthe/ionic-php-ccavenue-integration/README.md

   Also don't forget to change CONFIG.BASE_URL value.
 It should be a valid server URL where getRSA.php is placed.

-# OR

-Download "myproject" from above repository.

-Change CONFIG.BASE_URL to server URL where getRSA.php is placed and run the command -

-$ ionic serve

-You will see a payment screen where Order ID and Amount field is required to be filled.

 All the best.

 Demo link: http://demos.masterequation.com/manjit/ionic-php-ccavenue-integration/myproject/www/